Virajsawant619/M1_Appl_customer_Billing_system/Requirement/Readme.md

 * It also helps us to do the billing in less time and it also helps to reduces the queqe in the billing counter as it is time saving.

-FEATURES :
+### FEATURES : ###

-.Can able to add no.of. items,
+* Can able to add no.of. items,

-.Shows Purchase date,
+* Shows Purchase date,

-.total bill amount.
+* total bill amount.

-.We can also add customer details for future usage.
+* We can also add customer details for future usage.

-.CHARACTER ITEMS TO BE ADDED IN SUPER MARKET: OIL, ATTA, OATS, BISCUITS, SPROUTS, DRY FRITS, SUGAR and etc.
+* CHARACTER ITEMS TO BE ADDED IN SUPER MARKET: OIL, ATTA, OATS, BISCUITS, SPROUTS, DRY FRITS, SUGAR and etc.

-.FLOAT QUANTITY AND PRICE : MULTIPLICATION OPERATION
+* FLOAT QUANTITY AND PRICE : MULTIPLICATION OPERATION

-.TOTAL AMOUNT: ADDITION OPERATION
+* TOTAL AMOUNT: ADDITION OPERATION

-.BILLING DATE : getdate() Function
+* BILLING DATE : getdate() Function

-LOW LEVEL REQUIREMENTS :
+### LOW LEVEL REQUIREMENTS : ###

+.
-.HEADER FILES : #include<stdio.h> for printf and scanf,#include<conio.h> for clrscr() and getch(),#include<dos.h> for getdate()
+* HEADER FILES : #include<stdio.h> for printf and scanf,#include<conio.h> for clrscr() and getch(),#include<dos.h> for getdate()

-.FLOAT VARIABLE : AMOUNT ,TOTAL
+* FLOAT VARIABLE : AMOUNT ,TOTAL

-.CHAR : ITEMS
+* CHAR : ITEMS

-.TIME AND COST :
+### TIME AND COST : ###

-.It saves lot of time compared to the manual calculation in billing system.
+* It saves lot of time compared to the manual calculation in billing system.

-.It is simple and efficient.
+* It is simple and efficient.

-.There is no mis calculations during peak hours.
+* There is no mis calculations during peak hours.

-4WIH ANALYSIS :
+### 4WIH ANALYSIS : ###

-.What - It is an customer billing system helps supermarket employees to do billing faster.
+* What - It is an customer billing system helps supermarket employees to do billing faster.

-.Where - It Can be used in any places needs fast billing system . example: Supermarket,Medicals,Coffee Shops and etc.
+* Where - It Can be used in any places needs fast billing system . example: Supermarket,Medicals,Coffee Shops and etc.

-.when - anytime
+* when - anytime

-.why - To Reduce crowd in billing Counters and to keep an eye on loss of money.
+* why - To Reduce crowd in billing Counters and to keep an eye on loss of money.

-.How - after buliding perfect system , testing and executing in SuperMarkets.
+* How - after buliding perfect system , testing and executing in SuperMarkets.

-SWOT ANALYSIS :
+### SWOT ANALYSIS : ###

 * strength - faster Operation